iandouglas96/export-rosbag/README.md

 Finally, run `roslaunch export_bag export_bag.launch` to run the export.
 It may take a while.

+## Synchronization

+2 sync options are available in `export_bag.launch`.  `sync_images` synchronizes images, assuming that they have been hardware synchronized (all have the same timestamp).  `sync_lidar_with_images` only works if `sync_images` is set, and synchronizes each set of images to the most recent pointcloud.
+It will also only work with a single pointcloud topic.

 ## Output file structure

 The output file structure will be created automatically.
 Each topic will be mapped to a folder (i.e. image2, pointcloud0).
 Each folder has a data subfolder with the sequential exported data (.jpg for images, .pcd (PCL Pointcloud) for pointclouds).
 A `timestamps.txt` file gives the time each image was logged in seconds since epoch.